ual-cci/MSc-Coding-2/Week-3.md

 ## But First - A Review of last week's session

+- I'll take you through some of the demos and how to use them :-D

-- We went through a list of common mistakes using C++ and openFrameworks.
+- Also, we went through a list of common mistakes using C++ and openFrameworks.
 This stuff is super important.
 You can find all the information you need on these very important tips right here: https://github.com/ual-cci/MSc-Coding-2/blob/master/week2-slides/week-2-C%2B%2B-common-issues.pdf

 Let's go through some of this again as it's a very useful refresher!!